 candidate at EUI (Florence).

-The presentation will be held in English with simultaneous translation.
+The presentation was held in English with simultaneous translation.